 3. Check with your school.

+Figuring out where to look for a summer job may be the hardest part of getting started.
 Your school is a great place to start when it comes to finding summer jobs.
 Many employers will connect with local colleges because they’re looking for students to fill their summer positions.
 If you’re also considering a summer internship, starting with your school is a good idea, and your advisor may be a good resource to discuss which options are the best fit for you.

 4. Connect with recruiters and temporary staffing agencies.

-Recruiters and temporary staffing agencies are a terrific way to get connected with many types of jobs and companies.
+Recruiters and temporary staffing agencies are a terrific way to get connected with many types of summer jobs and companies.
 As summer approaches, it’s likely that you’ll find a lot more available temporary positions for the summer.
 It’s best to reach out to recruiters and the agencies directly, and send them your resume.
 If they feel you might be a good match for any of their clients, the next step will usually be a one-time interview with them.
 Once you’ve established a relationship, you could be their go-to person when available summer positions come up.

 5. Search through job listing websites.

 The web is filled a slew of job listing websites that can help jumpstart your summer job search.
 Sites like ZipRecruiter, LinkedIn, and Monster are just a few popular choices to use for your summer job search.
 You can browse by industry or profession, type of position you’re looking for (such as contract, seasonal, or temporary), and can even search by keywords or phrases, which quickly narrows your results down to available summer jobs.